 Touch Calibration

 The higher number of AC/DC converter bits, the higher touch screen accuracy.
 However, Liquid Crystal Displays (LCD) doesn’t necessarily need high levels of A/D bits.
 A/D resolution is computed as N = 2M where M = number of bits; therefore, for a 1920x1080 display, a 11-bit A/D converter is already sufficient.
-Resistive touch screens required frequent calibration as parameters constantly change.
+Resistive touch screen requires frequent calibration as parameters constantly change.
 The two main factors affecting the touch screen and LCD as stated by Ping-yong and Zhong-wen are the errors in rotation and translation that was introduced upon the installation of the touch screen to the LCD, and the fact that the touch screen and LCD are two different physical aspects.
 Mechanical errors in touchscreen are generated upon installation of touch screen on the LCD, this includes displacement errors and rotation errors (Ping-yong & Zhong-wen, 2014).
 They proposed a five-point/multi-point calibration algorithm, which is divided into six parts: Initialization, Screen Display, Access of Coordinates, Calculation of Calibration Coefficient, Deviation Correction, Storage of Calibration Coefficient (Ping-yong & Zhong-wen, 2014).

 Gesture Recognition

-Touch gestures refers to the movement in a touchscreen using a finger, or an object (stylus), and with the rapid innovations in computing devices, most human to computer interactions utilizes these touch gestures, which are then categorized into number of fingers used: Single Touch, Double Touch, and Multi Touch (Villamor, Willis, & Wroblewiski, 2010).
+Touch gestures refers to the movement in a touchscreen using a finger, or an object (stylus), and with the rapid innovations in computing devices, most human to computer interactions utilizes these touch gestures.
+Touch gestures are then categorized into the number of fingers used: Single Touch, Double Touch, and Multi Touch (Villamor, Willis, & Wroblewiski, 2010).
 Certain standards were set by the proponents to recognize the different categories of touch gestures.
 When time between pressing a finger and detachment is less than 351ms, and the slide of the finger is greater than 100 pixels vertically, it is recognized as Flip.
 When the finger moved at least 50 pixels in either direction from the starting point, it is recognized as Dragging.
 Double Tapping is recognized when the first finger was pressed not more than 501ms, and the next touch occurs in not more than 50 pixels in any direction.
-(Cichoń, Sobecki, & Szymański, 2013)
+To gather data from the touchscreen, the proponents used the application is specially designed to work with OpenSoundControl/TUIO (a protocol for table based tangible user interfaces) touch events.
+Data such as coordinates, touch type, acceleration, supports touch ID are recorded (Cichoń, Sobecki, & Szymański, 2013).

+Under the developer tools in the settings of an android phone, there exists an option called “Pointer Location” that trails and displays information about the users’ latest, previous touch register.
+The information it displays consists of the following:

+The maximum number of touch points detected since detachment.
+(P)

+The coordinates (horizontally and vertically) of the first touch point registered.
+(X & Y)

+The velocity of the first registered touch point.
+(Xv & Yv)

+The pressure applied to the screen.
+(Prs)

+The size of the touch point.
+(Size)